Missions & Outreach

 For more on mission: http://archive.episcopalchurch.org/79425_130201_ENG_HTM.htm

 Christ Church is engaged in a great deal of outreach, working and supporting local organizations in the community that serve the common good.
-We regularly participate in Manna House, serving meals to the homeless and those in poverty in Brunswick.
 We provide local school children who struggle with food insecurity with food to get through the weekend until their school meals begin again on Monday.
 We have helped get an emergency temporary shelter program started.
 We provide financial assistance for utilities and rent on an emergency basis as we are able.
 We support many non-profits in the County that help the poor and the outcast.
 We raise funds through the Episcopal Church Women and we give way a portion of our operating budget because outreach is a ministry of mercy to our neighbors is a central part of our faith.
 We reach out to people from all over the world through our support of the International Seafarers' Center in the port city of Brunswick.
 At Christmas, we sponsor boxes for individual mariners through the ISC Christmas at Sea program.

 Contact us to find out how you can get involved and serve alongside us.